timheilman/scorebridge-device/README.md

 As of December 1, 2023, this project is very much a work-in-progress; it is not yet capable of doing what it intends, which is to replace the Google Sheets and macros.
 Someday I hope it will be.

 The project is in three parts: a [webapp](https://github.com/timheilman/scorebridge-webapp), this device app, and a [cloud backend](https://github.com/timheilman/scorebridge-cloud).
 The club admin (Zack) uses the webapp to administer the game and players use the device app to enter identities and scores.
 This device app is a React Native app using [Expo](https://docs.expo.dev/tutorial/introduction/) that runs on iOS and Android.
 The webapp is a React app that runs in a browser.
 The cloud backend coordinates interaction between the webapp and device app.

+## Installation/deployment instructions

+`npx expo start` should start the expo server.
+Then you can use the expo app on your phone to run the app.